Kitware/nrtk-jatic/docs/schema.rst

 The following parameters will be used to generate a PyBSM configuration to recreate the input data.
 These should be as close as possible to the parameters of sensor and scenario used when capturing the images.
-If these optional parameters are not included, nrtk will use default values
+If these optional parameters are not included, nrtk will use default values.

 Optional Sensor Parameters
 ==========================